 But, a better solution doesn’t make you different.
-We’re all out here trying to do the same thing – solve problems better than everyone else.
-So stop using that to position your company.
+We’re all out here trying to do the same thing – solve the world’s problems.
+So you probably shouldn’t use that to position your company.

-There’s a better way to get people to trust your solution over someone else’s.
+There’s a better way to get people to trust you over someone else.

 And it’s not by adding more features or doing the job cheaper or faster.
 It has to do with the way people make decisions.

 Most decisions are made within the limbic system of the brain.
-It’s the part of the brain that stirs up emotion and produces the “gut feelings” that overwhelmingly drive decision making.
+It’s the part of the brain that stirs up emotion and produces the “gut feelings” that overwhelmingly drives nearly all of our decision making.

 When someone says, “I don’t know, it just feels right,” it’s not their analytical brain doing the talking.
-It’s their prehistoric lizard brain coming out to play.
+It’s their prehistoric lizard brain coming out to play through their limbic system.

-How does your product or service make the customer feel?
+How does your product make the customer feel?

 This simple question is the defining point that drives purchasing behavior.
 Your product might be the best, but if it doesn’t feel good, you can bet they’ll choose another brand that does.